 Yes, and for the most part, it’s completely normal feline behavior.
 But if you’re noticing your cat hiding more often than usual or showing any other changes in behavior, it might be worth observing them more carefully.

+Nearly all cats have a natural affinity for small spaces – like boxes.
+These cozy spots offer warmth, safety, and comfort as a cat snoozes the day away.
 A hiding place that allows your kitty to slyly observe household activity is even better.
 And a location just out of your reach is the best of all!

-This is typical feline behavior, and most cats will emerge from their hiding place and allow you to shower them with affection once or twice a day.
+Most cats will emerge from their hiding place and allow you to shower them with affection once or twice a day.
 And remember that your cat may be roaming the house at night, while you are asleep.

 ⚠️ But if your cat suddenly starts hiding all the time and refuses to interact with you, there may be something wrong.